joetessy/WebFX/README.md

 ## Implementation Timeline

 ### Phase 1: Figure out audio
+..* Get a live audio stream working in the browser
+..* Set up control for turning sound and off
+..* Set up control for volume
-**Objective:** Get audio input working.
-Lay out the groundwork for the effect.
-Define specific parameters and ranges that users will be able to control.
+..* Decide on specific parameters and ranges that users can control ..* Start to work on delay effect

 ### Phase 2: Interface
-**Objective:** Create a user interface for interacting with the audio.
-This should add 3-4 basic controls to the browser that users can control.
+..* Create user controls for delay effects
+..* Use interactive knobs or sliders for users to control ..* Have controls for delay speed, intensity, and echo.

 ### Phase 3: Make it pretty
-**Objective:** The project should look like an interactive effect, similar to a guitar pedal.
-Add a way to visually represent the sound, like a Fourier spectrum graph.
-Make controls intuitive and easy to use (knobs and sliders).
+..* Make the project actually look like an effect pedal ..* Test app out with some users, see if the UI is intuitive and easy ..* Add waveform or Fourier spectrum so users can see the audio change as they manipulate it.

 ### Bonus
 **Objective:** If time permits, I would like to add more effects and possibly turn JavaScriptDelay into a full effect rack.
 I am interested in exploring tremelo, flanger, reverb, and distortion.